 Requirements:

-Crop rotations for annual crops shall be established, to manage pressure from pests, weeds and diseases and to maintain soil fertility, unless the operator ensures diversity in plant production by other means.
+Crop rotations for annual crops shall be established to manage pressure from pests, weeds and diseases and to maintain soil fertility, unless the operator ensures diversity in plant production by other means.
 Crop rotations shall be diverse and include soil-improving plants such as green manure, legumes or deep rooting plants.

 4.3.2 For orchards and plantations, there shall be managed floor cover and diversity or refuge plantings.